abinm670/Tourism_app/README.md

 - [x]  AboutUs
 - [x]  ContactUs
 ## Future plans:
-- [x]   Add a functionality where the user is able to borrow books from the website.
+- [x]  Add more functionality where the user is able to borrow books from the website.
+- [x]  Create a backend to do the loging page.
 - [x]  Count each book the user borrowed and did not return.
 - [x]  Calculate the borrwing time of the book for each user.
 - [x]  Change book status to unavailabe if borrowed.